EdgarLozano185519/100-Days-of-Python/r1-log.md

 I also zipped up both today's and yesterday's project to conserve some space.
 ### R1D57
 Today I wrote a simple application that experiments with WT Forms and Flask.
 I created a simple Login form with two fields and validation takes place on submit.
+### R1D58
+Today I worked on a simple application that uses a CSV file as a simple database.
+One of the pages in the app will render all the entries in the CSV file as a table.
+Another route will allow you to add an entry via a form.

+Happy cafe search!